cardstack/cardstack/README.md

 This is the main repo for [Cardstack](https://www.cardstack.com/), an open source application architecture for building cohesive experiences, including payments, on open, decentralized infrastructure.

 Join the discussion around developing on the Cardstack framework on [Discord](https://discord.gg/apepFje), and read our documentation on [docs.cardstack.com](https://docs.cardstack.com).
+(Note: documentation refers to [Cardstack v2](https://github.com/cardstack/cardstack/tree/cardstack-v2-eol).
+The main branch of this respository has in-progress work on v3 of Cardstack.)

 ## Orientation